This is based on opinion. Please don't list it on a work's trope example list.

 We learn in a flashback that when she was a child, her step-father the Vai Emperor tried to assassinate her via poisoned wine.
 Her mother took the drink in her placeů and the poison literally rotted her brain.
 Shortly before leaving for the front, Kushana tried to speak to her one last time, only to find she'd replaced her in her mind with a baby doll.

-In the oasis where Nausicaä meets Chikuku, she communes with the last surviving monk ľ whose philosophy is noticeably more nihilistic than the Mani tribe's Holy One ľ and enjoys the peaceful bliss of the areaů when all of a sudden the place begins to be overwhelmed by miasma.
-She runs to the temple to warn the monk, only to find he has died (and might have actually been dead for a long time).
+In the oasis where Nausicaä meets Chikuku, she communes with the last surviving monk ľ whose philosophy is noticeably more nihilistic than the Mani tribe's Holy One ľ and enjoys the peaceful bliss of the areaů when all of a sudden a giant bug crashes in the pond.
+She runs to the temple to warn the monk that miasma is coming, only to find he has died (and might have actually been dead for a long time).

-When Nausicaä takes a spiritual journey to the birthplace of the Sea of Corruption to discover that that area has been purified and restored to its pre-human state, and she realizes that (1) the air is so pure that it may as well be poison to modern people, and (2) mankind is not worthy of experiencing it.
+When Nausicaä takes a spiritual journey to the birthplace of the Sea of Corruption and learns that the area has been purified and restored to its pre-human state, she realizes that (1) the air is so pure that it may as well be poison to modern people, and (2) mankind is not worthy of experiencing it.

 In-universe example.
 Late in the manga, we are introduced to Tepa, a little girl who was Nausicaä's protegé.
 On the day Tepa becomes a windrider ľ normally a cause for celebration ľ everyone in the castle is morose (and not just because of a Dorok ship landing nearby).
 Obaba sums it up: "I know what you're thinking; you think that the birth of a new windrider means the old one will never return to the Valley."